go-vela/community/proposals/2023/5-11_queue-sensitivity.md

 #### Worker

-- should perform a GET `api/v1/<org>/<repo>/build/<number>/compiled` or `api/v1/search/builds/<id>/compiled` to retrieve a compiled pipeline using a build token
+- should perform a GET `api/v1/<org>/<repo>/build/<number>/executable` or `api/v1/search/builds/<id>/executable` to retrieve an executable pipeline build using a build token

 #### Types

-Removing the `pipeline.Build` from the `Item` published to the queue, which represents the "compiled pipeline".
+Removing the `pipeline.Build` from the `Item` published to the queue, which represents the "executable pipeline build" (aka "executable build").

 ```diff
 // Item is the queue representation of an item to publish to the queue.